|

 Giant.................The Great Khali

 before filming even started.
-What hasn't helped is a perpetual ping-pong game of
+What didn't help was a perpetual ping-pong game of

-directors, writers and lead actors coming in and out of the project in the last
+directors, writers and lead actors coming in and out of the project over the

 updates to see who had their fingers in the pot.

-One of the initial hang-ups was and is the weak script --as illustrated
+One of the initial hang-ups was a weak script --as illustrated

 by the trouble in getting an actress to accept the role of 99 or even negotiate.